 St. Paul’s Foundation is committed to raising $5 million to support the BCCSU, a province-wide addiction medicine centre that will link BC’s health authorities, research centres, academic institutions and service agencies to provide leadership in addiction care, research and education.

-“We are are creating an addiction system of care where one did not previously exist,” says Dr. Wood.
+“We are creating an addiction system of care where one did not previously exist,” says Dr. Wood.
 “Ultimately, this will revolutionize health care.
 The entire addiction medicine landscape will change, not just in BC but around the world.
 That’s the opportunity before us.
 I hope friends of St. Paul’s will play a role.”

 Please give today to support the BCCSU.